PUNJAB NORTH (Lahore, Rawalpindi, Faisalabad) Dec 21-28, 2021

 After seeing the fort, I was finally able to exchange money in Dina at a Moneygram.
 One of the odd things about Pakistan (and one I didn’t realize or is advertised) is that this is a total cash country – ATMs and credit cards don’t work.
 Exchange rates are favourable and correlate well with the rates on xe.com.

 ROHTAS FORT.
 World Heritage Site.
-Rohtas Fort, also called Qila Rohtas, is at a strategic site in the north of Pakistan and an exceptional example of early Muslim military architecture in Central and South Asia.
+Rohtas Fort, also called Qila Rohtas, is a strategic site in the north of Pakistan and an exceptional example of early Muslim military architecture in Central and South Asia.
 Rohtas Fort is unique: there are no surviving examples on the subcontinent of military architecture of this period on the same scale and with the same degree of completeness and preservation.

 Sher Shah Suri, the celebrated Afghan military leader who established the Sur Empire in India by dethroning the Mughal emperor Humayun in 1541, built a strong fortified complex at Rohtas, a strategic site on the crossroads of the Punjab plains, Himalayan foothills, and Potochar Plateau.
 It is on the main route of the famous Grand Trunk Road connecting Bengal on the east with the Peshawar Valley in the west and is ideally suited to control the movement of armies, people, and goods through the narrow path in the Salt Range.

-Suri had a great passion for building forts, mosques, roads, inns and many of his extensive public works laid the physical boundaries for the later Mughal empire.
+Suri had a great passion for building forts, mosques, roads, and inns and many of his extensive public works laid the physical boundaries for the later Mughal empire.

 It follows the contours of its hilltop site.
 An interior wall partitions the inner citadel from the remainder of the fort, and an internal water supply in the form of baolis (stepped wells) gave the fort’s garrison self-sufficiency in water.
 A beautiful mosque known as Shahi Masjid is situated near the Kabuli Gate, and the Haveli (Palatial House) Man Singh was constructed later in the Mughal period.
 Based essentially on Turkish military architecture developed in reaction to the introduction of gunpowder and cannon, it also transformed into a distinct style of its own.